Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PY6wf7cvjgM.md

 ### Transcript

-> will the train always clip i don't think so, no we will in the future implement like some kind of train signaling system, i don't know if if like collision is ever going to be feasible but i think it is, but if not then we'll probably work something out
+> will the train always clip I don't think so, no we will in the future implement like some kind of train signaling system, I don't know if if like collision is ever going to be feasible but I think it is, but if not then we'll probably work something out